2008 United States Senate election in Kentucky

 The 2008 United States Senate election in Kentucky was held on November 4, 2008.
 Minority Leader and incumbent Republican U.S. Senator Mitch McConnell won re-election to a fifth term.
-Although Barack Obama lost Kentucky by a 16.22% margin to John McCain in the presidential election which occurred simultaneously, McConnell more narrowly kept his seat with a 5.94% margin against businessman Bruce Lunsford.
+Although Barack Obama lost Kentucky by a 16.22% margin to John McCain in the concurrent presidential election, McConnell more narrowly kept his seat with a 5.94% margin against businessman Bruce Lunsford.
 This was a greatly reduced margin from when he won re-election in 2002 with a 29.4% margin.

+John McCain outperformed McConnell by 4.4%, while Bruce Lunsford outperformed Obama by 5.88%.

 Background

 In 2007 Kentucky's unpopular Republican Governor, Ernie Fletcher, lost his re-election bid.
 The Democrats took control of both Houses of Congress in the 2006 mid-term elections and in October Chuck Schumer acknowledged they were aiming for McConnell's seat.

 State auditor Crit Luallen was considered a top contender for the Democratic nomination, but she decided to remain as auditor.
 Lunsford was asked to run by Kentucky Governor Steve Beshear.
 Seven candidates competed for the Democratic Primary nomination.
-The primaries for both parties took place on May 20, 2008 in which Lunsford took more than 50%.
+The primaries for both parties took place on May 20, 2008, in which Lunsford took more than 50%.